-Our net tangible book value as of was \$, and our pro forma net tangible book value per share was \$.
-Pro forma net tangible book value per share before the offering has been determined by dividing net tangible book value (total book value of tangible assets less total liabilities) by the number of shares of common stock outstanding at .
+Our net tangible book value as of March 31, 2013 was \$96.5 million, and our proforma net tangible book value per share was \$1.30.
+Proforma net tangible book value per share before the offering has been determined by dividing net tangible book value (total book value of tangible assets less total liabilities) by the number of shares of common stock outstanding at March 31, 2013.

-After giving effect to the sale of shares of our common stock sold by us in this offering at an assumed initial public offering price of \$ per share (the mid-point of the price range set forth on the cover page of this prospectus) and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma net tangible book value at would have been \$ million, or \$ per share.
-This represents an immediate increase in net tangible book value per share of \$ to the existing stockholders and dilution in net tangible book value per share of \$ to new investors who purchase shares in this offering.
+After giving effect to the sale of shares of our common stock sold by us in this offering at an assumed initial public offering price of \$16.00 per share (the mid-point of the price range set forth on the cover page of this prospectus) and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma net tangible book value at March 31, 2013 would have been \$258.0 million, or \$3.03 per share.
+This represents an immediate increase in net tangible book value per share of \$1.73 to the existing stockholders and dilution in net tangible book value per share of \$12.97 to new investors who purchase shares in this offering.
 The following table illustrates this per share dilution to new investors: